 But most importantly, you will be writing.
 And you won’t just be writing, you will be writing for great causes.
 You will play an integral part in gaining funds for various noble purposes.
 It’s hard to specify what you will be writing about because there are over 50 grant categories located at GrantWatch.com, an affiliated site where many of your assignments may come from.
 For example, you may write a grant proposal for a grant on aging seniors, arts and culture, or something else!

 The Only Grant-Writing Book You’ll Ever Need

-For some pointers on grant-writing, check out this book titled: The Only Grant-Writing Book You’ll Ever Need by Ellen Karsh and Arlen Sue Fox.
+For some pointers on grant writing, you can also check out this book titled: The Only Grant-Writing Book You’ll Ever Need by Ellen Karsh and Arlen Sue Fox.
 You will find a step-by-step guide to grant proposal development.
 It also includes hands-on exercises, a glossary, and more!

 To apply to become a grant writer, simply go to GrantWriterTeam.com and click on “I am a Grant Writer.”
 Fill out your contact information, areas of expertise, awarded grants, resume, and references.
 Remember to put some thought into your application and only use relevant information.
 Then, submit your profile.
 As a grant writer, you will be earning $40 or more per hour and receiving a flat fee for requests with multiple projects.

 After your application is reviewed and accepted, you will be contacted and enabled to sign in with a PayPal email.
 You can opt for $30 a week or $100 a month to bid on any project within that period of time.
 Bidding on a request is like submitting your name for that project.
 So, if you think your strengths lend you to a project, bid on it!